doocs/leetcode/solution/1300-1399/1378.Replace Employee ID With The Unique Identifier/README_EN.md

 | id            | int     |
 | name          | varchar |
 +---------------+---------+
-In SQL, id is the primary key for this table.
+id is the primary key (column with unique values) for this table.
 Each row of this table contains the id and the name of an employee in a company.
 </pre>